madalynli/EDA-assistant/README.md

 pip install EDA-assistant
 ```

+## Assumptions and Dependencies
+- Dataset file to create an EDA class must be in a .csv file format
+- The variable types in the dataset are determined with Panda’s dtype function, which may not always identify the correct variable type 100% of the time
+- The categorical bar plots in the EDA report will not be plotted unless the number of unique variables in the categorical column is less than or equal to 10.
+This is because as the number of bars surpass 10, the bar plot becomes more compressed and thus harder to read
+- The scatter pair plot in the EDA report will not be plotted unless the number of numeric variables in the dataset is less than or equal to 10.
+This is because as the number of variables surpass 10, the processing time for the plot takes much longer to produce
+- The PDF format of the EDA report may vary widely; the title of the pages may sometimes overlap the title of the graphs or have a large white-space gap between them

 ## Usage
 To see how to use the package to create the EDA report, refer to the [example notebook](https://github.com/madalynli/EDA-assistant/blob/master/examples/demo_EDA_assistant.ipynb)